 I have now clocked over 5000KM, used it close to 6 months and I can say this motorcycle is great!
-Whilst at the first close look at it you can see the construction of this machine’s quality is lacking (Frame paint, Welding on certain parts and even the Benelli stickers looks cheap) but if you ridden it and looking at it from the overall perspective, it is a comfy machine and provides excellent handling with a great 500CC engine.
+Whilst at the first close look at it you can see the construction of this machine’s quality is lacking (Frame paint, Welding on certain parts and even the Benelli stickers looks cheap) but if you have ridden it and looking at it from the overall perspective, it is a comfy machine and provides an excellent handling with a great 500CC engine.
 If you going to compare this with a 650 Kawasaki Versys, you will feel it doesn’t provide much power but it is still enough to accelerate the motorcycle beyond speed limits in a decent time, i.e. 0-100KM/H can be done under 7 seconds.
 Below are the Benelli TRK 502 specifications.

 Ride Quality – ☆☆☆☆☆

 Riding this machine is phenomenal!
 It is very comfortable, provides excellent handling and you will be in good riding position all the time.
 I’m 181CM tall and the windshield keeps the wind away.